DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 echo ""
 ```

+You can log in using the credentials:
+- username = **admin**
+- password = **admin**

-The following configuration takes place in this Admin Console.
+The configurations that follow take place in this Keycloak Admin Console.

 ## Create a dedicated odm realm
 This step is not compulsory as you can perform the following tasks in the default master realm.
-But to avoid getting mixing up with existing configurations, it is preferable to create a dedicated odm realm.
+But to avoid getting mixing up with existing configurations, it is preferable to create a dedicated `odm` realm.

-1. Create an odm realm
+1. Create a new realm named `odm`

    On the Main page, click **Master**:
      * Click **Create Realm**